reefab/CyclingPusher/README.md

 ## Description

-This project provides an [Arduino](http://arduino.cc/) sketch that can power an Arduino + Ethernet Shield (or Arduino with built-in ethernet) to make a stationary bike computer that can upload Cycling workout sessions results to [Runkeeper](http://runkeeper.com/)'s [Healthgraph API](http://developer.runkeeper.com/healthgraph), where it get added to the user's activities feed.
+This project provides an [Arduino](http://arduino.cc/) sketch that can power an Arduino + Ethernet Shield (or Arduino with built-in ethernet) to make a stationary bike computer that can upload Cycling workout sessions results to [Runkeeper](http://runkeeper.com/)'s [Healthgraph API](http://developer.runkeeper.com/healthgraph).
-The activity can then be posted to Twitter or Facebook automatically by Runkeeper.
+This activity get added to the user's activities feed and could then be posted to Twitter or Facebook automatically by Runkeeper.

-It doesn't need to be connected to a computer for that purpose, only a wired ethernet connection + DHCP is required.
+It doesn't need to be connected to a computer for that purpose, only a wired ethernet connection is required.

-It'll also display either current speed and total distance or average speed and elapsed time during normal use via a LCD.
+It'll also display the current speed and either the total distance or average speed or elapsed time during normal use via a LCD.

 The sensor used is the [reed switch](http://en.wikipedia.org/wiki/Reed_switch) that was already present in my stationary bike connected to the Arduino with a pulldown resistor.

-The elapsed time only counts 15 seconds chunks when there was some activity, otherwise it'll pause.
+The elapsed time only counts 15 seconds chunks when there was some activity, otherwise it'll pause automatically.

-If the pause last more than 5 minutes, it'll upload to Runkeeper the:
+If the pause last more than 2 minutes, it'll upload to Runkeeper the:

  * Starting Time
  * Total Distance
  * Elapsed Time

 for the current session.
 From this, Runkeeper computes the average speed, pace and total calories burned.

 ## Usage

 Plug the ethernet cable and the USB/Power cable in.
 The Arduino will beep once it has obtained the current time and is ready for use.

 Pedal away and it'll display the current speed while cycling between the total distance. average speed and elapsed time.

 Stop pedaling for ~ 15 seconds and the pause screen will come up.
 60 seconds, the lcd's backlight will be switched off.
-5 minutes and it'll end the session and upload the result or discard the session if the "valid activity" threshold hasn't been reached.
+2 minutes and it'll end the session and upload the result or discard the session if the "valid activity" threshold hasn't been reached.

 It'll beep every 5km by default.